MRGhidini/SAP-B1-Alert-with-unique-results-SQL-SERVER/README.md

 3 - Third, create an alert in "Alert Management" with a frequency of 1 in 1 minute and point the query save in step 2

+# Final result

+Whenever a new record is added, the alert will be activated showing only once, only the new records